 D. The bidding information provided shall state specifically the character of the work to be performed and the kind, quantity and quality of materials or supplies to be furnished.
 The plans and specifications:

-1. Shall be sufficiently complete, definite and explicit to permit informed, free, open and competitive bidding on a common basis.
+1. Shall be sufficiently complete, definite and explicit to allow informed, free, open and competitive bidding on a common basis.

 2. May require performance on the basis of either means and methods specifications or end result specifications.